Tuesday Morning Is Oversold Due To Index Selling

 The company has a history of moving in and out of different categories, resulting in elevated markdowns.

 The balance sheet is becoming a concern.
-At March 31, 2017, they had $41.0 million outstanding under the Revolving Credit Facility and $5.5 million of outstanding letters of credit.
+At March 31, 2017, it had $41.0 million outstanding under the Revolving Credit Facility and $5.5 million of outstanding letters of credit.
 There was $82.9 million available under the Revolving Credit Facility.
 The line matures in 2020.
 Cash was $3.7 million.
 There was no draw on the line a year ago.
-The line was used to increase fixed assets by $17 million primarily for the relocation program, to fund $13 million of higher inventory and to fund losses.
+The line was used to increase fixed assets by $17 million primarily for the relocation program, to fund $13 million of higher inventory, and to fund losses.
 Capex is expected to be high again this year at $37 to $40 million, primarily for more store relocations and IT upgrades.
 Management expects no problems funding these costs due to its line.
 I expect the draw in cash to run about $30 to $40 million the next two quarters based on estimated losses and capex less depreciation.
-They may also need another $20 million or so to increase inventory going into their seasonally strongest second quarter (ending 12/31/17).
+It may also need another $20 million or so to increase inventory going into its seasonally strongest second quarter (ending 12/31/17).
 The second quarter, since it is seasonally strongest, should be cash flow positive.
 Based on the availability on the line, the company has at least a year to fix the problems.

 Inventories were up 10.7% from a year ago on March 31, 2017.
 About half of that is the capitalized costs.
 Part of the remainder is an expectation of higher sales.
 Management does want to reduce inventory needed.

-Despite their peers good performance, there is the risk that Tuesday Morning's business model needs more than a tweak.
-They have underperformed for over a decade now.
+Despite peers' good performance, there is the risk that Tuesday Morning's business model needs more than a tweak.
+It has underperformed for over a decade now.

 Takeaway

 An earnings recovery probably won't start to happen until at least the December quarter due to capitalized costs caused by the supply chain problems and elevated markdowns.
 The key until then will be revenues.
 Management says the supply chain excuse for revenue declines no longer exists and that larger stores are getting much higher sales.
-Same store comps need to increase by at least 2-3% to cover higher rents and inflation.
+Same-store comps need to increase by at least 2-3% to cover higher rents and inflation.
 The company has some breathing room to wait for a recovery.

-While positive earnings may be 3 quarters off, I believe the stock is a buy now, primarily because it is oversold.
-The stock has been cut in half the past month, despite only a small miss in revenues and a 3 cent miss in earnings.
+While positive earnings may be three quarters off, I believe the stock is a buy now, primarily because it is oversold.
+The stock has been cut in half the past month despite only a small miss in revenues and a 3 cent miss in earnings.
 The true reasons are the likely cash drain the next few quarters and the index selling, exacerbated by traders jumping as both negatives happened at once.
 A return to even moderate earnings of 1.5% of revenues would create earnings of $0.30 to $0.40.
 That would lead to a $5.00 or higher stock price, triple the current level in a year.

 My advice is buy it here for a quick bounce by month end.
-My one month target is $2.10, up 27% from here.
+My one-month target is $2.10, up 27% from here.
 This is where it traded after earnings and before the index selling kicked in.
-Consider keeping a smaller portion for a one year holding.
-This is very speculative so it should be a small position.
-If revenues start to decline get out right away.
-Plan B is Ollie's wants more stores quickly and buying Tuesday Morning would get them closer to where they want to be.
+Consider keeping a smaller portion for a one-year holding.
+This is very speculative, so it should be a small position.
+If revenues start to decline, get out right away.
+Plan B is Ollie's wants more stores quickly and buying Tuesday Morning would get it closer to where it wants to be.

 Disclosure: I am/we are long TUES.